christopherthai/bite-and-blog/README.md

 ## User Stories

-1. Users will see a list of the following three most recent blog post titles on the homepage in the sidebar.
-When they click on the title or picture, it should display the full post
+1. Users will see a list of the three most recent blog posts on the homepage in the sidebar.
+When they click on the title or picture, it should display the full post.

 2. Users can view info about the site on the “About” page

-3. Users can add a food on the Add Bites page
+3. Users can add a food on the Add Bites page using a form

 4. Users can view all blog posts on the “All Bites” page

+5. User can view a "quick view" of the blog post by clicking "quick view" and close that by clicking "read less"

+6. User can view full post by clicking "See Full Bite Page" on the "All Bites" page

 ## CRUD API Routes